low-light666/pycrack/README.md

 ![alt text](./images/wc.png)

 I use crackstation.txt on my labs.
-You can download from the link below.
+You can download from the link.
 [crackstation.txt](https://crackstation.net/crackstation-wordlist-password-cracking-dictionary.htm)